New York Road Map

 New York Map Navigation

+To display the map in full-screen mode, click or touch the full screen button.
 To zoom in on the New York state road map, click or touch the plus (+) button; to zoom out, click or touch the minus (-) button.
-To display the map in full-screen mode, click or touch the full screen button.
-To scroll the zoomed-in map, swipe it or drag it in any direction.
-At any time, you can display the entire New York road map or print this page, including the visible portion of the map.
+To scroll or pan the zoomed-in map, either (1) use the scroll bars or (2) simply swipe or drag the map in any direction.
+(The scrolling or panning method you use will depend on your device and browser capabilities.)
+At any time, you can display the entire New York road map in a new window or print this page, including the visible portion of the map.
 The following Map Legend and Scale of Miles apply to the road map on this page, at its largest displayed scale.

 New York Map Legend